yvelikova/axway-open-docs/content/en/docs/apigw_polref/authn_additional.md

 * **SAML Session Ticket**: Consumes a SAML session ticket from an HTTP header, SOAP envelope, or session cookie to authenticate the end user.

 By delegating the authentication decision to CA SOA Security Manager, the API Gateway acts as a Policy Enforcement Point (PEP).
 It *enforces* the decisions made by the CA SOA Security Manager, which acts a Policy Decision Point (PDP).
-For more details, see the *CA SOA Security Manager Policy Configuration Guide*.

 ### Prerequisites